dcoles/ivle/doc/man/scripts.rst

 .. cmdoption:: -v, --verbose

-    Print out the name of each submission as it is extracted.
+    Print the name of each submission as it is extracted.

 .. cmdoption:: --no-txt